Art School Portfolio Two 1983-1997

 Tabling Halloween Pangs (1983)

-This is one of few canvases I painted on college premises.
+This is one of a handful of canvases painted on college premises.
 This venture began its life with a still-life set up in a painting class.
 Still-lifes would play a major role in how I generated ideas for paintings over the next two decades.

 Nuclear Hygiene (mixed media on canvas)